zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 ### Access

 Each element in the array is accessed via its index.
 The index begins with _0_ and ends at _(total array size)-1_.
-All the elements of array can be accessed using Java for Loop.
+All the elements of an array can be accessed using Java for Loop.

 ```java
 for (int i = 0; i < arr.length; i++)